Best Public Universities in Denmark for Indian Students in 2026

 There are benchmark scores for Indian students applying to public universities in Denmark.
 Applicants who meet them are eligible to apply and study there.
 The basic eligibility requirements for applying to public universities in Denmark are as follows:

-• For bachelor's admissions, applicants must have 60% and above in class 12.
+• For bachelor's admissions, applicants must have 60% and above in class 12

-• For master's admissions also 60% and above in bachelor's is the benchmark.
+• For master's admissions, also 60% and above in bachelor's is the benchmark.

-• Proof of language proficiency and score of 83 on TOEFL or 6.5 on IELTS is needed (both UG and PG).
+• Proof of language proficiency and a score of 83 on TOEFL or 6.5 on IELTS is needed (both UG and PG).

 Around 5-10 backlogs can be accepted at public universities in Denmark from those who are applying for admission.
 Again, acceptance will depend on the overall academic profile.